monsoonmaelstrom/book2/book2.md

 “Got all your ducks in a row?”
 I ask.

-“Let’s find out,” he says picking up the dice.
+“Let’s find out,” he says, picking up the dice.

 His strategy is the same as last time, and I’m faster, but so is he.
 He adds just a little bit of magic to slam the dice down to the table faster than they would fall on their own, and ends up with another five sixes.
 Damn.

-“That’s what sixty-ninety?”
+“That’s what?
+Sixty-ninety?”

 “Not bad,” I comment, sweeping the dice into my hand.
 With all that whispering, I know he has something planned, I just don’t know what.
 I roll, and as I do, the ship surges, sending my dice flying off the table and onto the floor.
 By the time we find them all and check their faces, there are three ones.